gucluahmt/gucluahmt/README.md

 # Ahmet Guclu

 **Senior Business Analyst | Python | SQL | Data Validation | Financial Systems**
+As a Senior Business Analyst in the financial services sector, I specialize in building scalable analytics and data validation systems.
+I bridge the gap between business requirements and technical implementation with deep expertise in trade lifecycle, data quality, and regulatory compliance.
 Welcome to my GitHub portfolio!
 I design and implement scalable data validation and trade analytics pipelines using Python, SQL, and automation tools across regulated financial systems.